bigscience-workshop/bigscience/jz/slurm/README.md

 source $six_ALL_CCFRWORK/start-prod
 srun --jobid $SLURM_JOBID ./test-nodes.py
 ```
-one it runs check the logs.
+once it runs check the logs to see if any reported `False`.

 Now once the faulty node(s) is found, feed it to `sbatch`:
 ```
 sbatch --exclude=hostname1,hostname2 ...
 ```
-and sbatch will exclude the requested nodes from the allocation.
+and `sbatch` will exclude the bad nodes from the allocation.

+Additionally please report the faulty nodes to `assist@idris.fr` so that they reboot the machine.

 ## TODO